 What are running strides?

 As a runner, you’ve probably come across the concept of strides.
-Though simple to do, many runners are unsure of what they are (or confuse them with something else) and even more don’t implement them into their training.
+But many runners are unsure of what they are (or confuse them with something else) and even more don’t implement them into their training.

-Strides are short bouts of fast and relaxed running, lasting around 15 – 30 seconds apiece.
+Strides are short bouts of fast running, lasting around 15 – 30 seconds apiece, where a runner also focuses on having good form by staying relaxed.
 Sometimes called “striders,” “pick-ups” or “accelerations,” but they are not sprints.
 The general goal is to get to a speed that you could hold for a several minutes (mile race pace is about right) while keeping your body smooth and comfortable.
 Strides are an essential component of training and are something that you need to do if you want to get faster.

 Strides have the power to change your running form for the better by increasing your cadence, teaching you not to over-stride, and helping you relax at higher speeds.
 It trains your legs and aerobic system to run quickly, even when tired or at the end of a hard race.